研究案例:

 Longtime measurement require the control of the temperature.
 The refractive index of the solution changes with the temperature which can be easily misinterpreted as surface effects.

+Usually all these problems are tackled by a cell with windows fixed at a certain angle of incidence.
+Angle dependent measurements are not feasible in this arrangement as it is impossible to separate effects on the state of polarizationcaused by cell window and sample.
 The angle of incidence is usually fixed to 70 degrees for all metallic supports, for dielectric layer a angle of 60 degrees is chosen.
 Both angles provide a good compromise between sensitivity and signal strength at the detector.
 There have also been several attempts to use cylinders as cells.
 However, it is quite tricky to align a cylinders and the curvature imposes always a significant and unwanted effect on the state of polarization.

 An excellent solution for all above listed problem has been developed within the group of Tommy Nylander, Department of Physical Chemistry 1 and Department of Biophysical Chemistry Lund University, Sweden.
 The design of their cell solves all the outlined problems and enables even angle dependent measurements.The concept is especially appealing due to its simplicity.
 The authors fixed tubes on the laser and detectorarm of the Multiskop.
 At the end of the tubes optical windows are aligned o that the laser beam is retro reflected.
 These nozzles are put into the solution of interest.
 The beam remains well aligned even if the angle of incidence is changed.